Our Investment Committee

 Andrew Herbert: Andrew is a computer systems engineer and entrepreneur.
 He is the former director of the Microsoft Research laboratory in Cambridge.

-Dr Richard Jennings: Dr Jennings was Deputy Director of CE and obtained funding for and established the first seed fund, the Challenge Fund.
+Dr Richard Jennings: Dr Jennings was Deputy Director of Cambridge Enterprise and obtained funding for and established the first seed fund, the Challenge Fund.
 He has a substantial track record of spinning out companies including Solexa, Entropic and Kudos, technology licensing, and establishing consultancy and collaborative projects with industry.
 He has extensive board experience of early stage companies.

 Professor Steve Young: Young is a Professor in Information Engineering and a Senior Member of Technical Staff at Apple with expertise in spoken language technology and machine learning.
 He has been involved in a number of Cambridge spin-outs including Entropic, Phonetic Arts and VocalIQ.